bradkav/bradkav.github.io/code.md

 All of my publicly available code can be found on github: {% include icon-github.html username="bradkav" %}.

 I try to make my code publicly available wherever possible, both to encourage transparency and to encourage others to make the most use of the work I've already done.
-You can find below a brief summary of the release-version codes which I maintain on github.
+You can find below a brief summary of the release-version codes which I (help to) maintain on github.

 Note that some of the code available on github is still under development and marked [\*\*Work in progress\*\*].
 Although I guess when it comes down to it, it's all a work in progress.